AtharvaBeesen/OptionsPricingModelWithSentimentAnalysis/README.md

 ## Note:

 - Ensure that the API keys required for accessing external services (such as the News API) are properly configured.
 - This project provides a foundational structure for analyzing stock market news sentiment and pricing American options.
-Further enhancements and customization can be made
+Further enhancements and customization can be made based on specific requirements and use cases.

       S0 : float : initial stock/index level -> Potentially Adjusted due to sentiment analysis
       strike : float : strike price